 Confirm that the data is being ingested to BigQuery.
 In the Google Cloud console, go to BigQuery.

 Follow the prerequisites for enabling GKE cluster usage metering section to enable visualization for GKE usage metering.

-Open Google Data Studio, click Blank Report, and then select BigQuery as the data source.
+Open Looker Studio, click Blank Report, and then select BigQuery as the data source.